IPAS: An Adaptive Sample Size Method for Weighted Finite Sum Problems with Linear Equality Constraints: Numerical results

+where $N$ is the number of samples, $z_i\in\mathbb{R}^n$ are sample attributes, $y_i\in\{-1,1\}$ are respective labels, and $A\in\mathbb{R}^{m \times n}$, $b\in\mathbb{R}^m$ define the feasible set.
+The equality constraints are simulated to provide a full ranked matrix $A$ with $m=2n/3$ rows.
+The algorithm has been implemented and evaluated on 8 different datasets from LIBSVM repository \cite{SPLiADL}.
+Each set has been divided into training and test set, in the 4:1 ratio, and the details can be seen in the following table.

-To evaluate the performance, we observe the norm of the exact projected direction $d_k$ \eqref{pgd}.
-The true projected direction is calculated for the sake of plots only, and it serves as a measure of distance to the stationary point.
-The computational cost is modeled by the total number of scalar products.
-When calculating the number of scalar products, at each iteration we have also taken into account the cost of making inexact projections.
-We used Conjugate Gradient method to solve the linear systems inexactly at each iteration.
-Hence, every time we needed to use the solver, we accounted $(m+4)\cdot iter$ number of scalar products, where, $iter$ is the number of iterations Conjugate Gradient method made to achieve the tolerance $\eta_k$.
-Function evaluations also contribute to number of scalar products depending on the subsampling size.
+Performance analysis is conducted by showing the algorithms' optimality gap against computational cost measure on training set (Figures \ref{fig1}-\ref{fig8}), and the accuracy measure tracked over both training and test set (Figure 9).
+More precisely, the optimality measure is given by $\|x_k-x^*\|_2$, where $x^*$ is obtained by using Matlab \textit{fmincon} function with optimality criterion $10^{-4}$.
+The computational cost is modeled by number of scalar products needed to reach iteration $k$ and it is greatly influenced by the sample size behavior.
+When calculating the number of scalar products, we also take into account the cost of performing inexact projections.
+We use the Conjugate Gradient method to solve the linear systems inexactly at each iteration, therefore, every time we use the solver, we account for $(m+4)\cdot iter$ number of scalar products, where $iter$ is the number of iterations Conjugate Gradient method made to achieve the tolerance $\eta_k$.
+It is important to emphasize that we are not relying on the "optimal" implementation, but rather we are counting the computational cost that is theoretically derived from the algorithm.
+This is also the case for ASPEN and STO-SQP implementation, thus a fair comparison of all the considered methods is provided.

-Results for HUESTIS and DTOC1L CUTEst problems \cite{tnt} are showcased.
-The dimension of the HUESTIS problem is $n=10,m=2$, whereas the dimension of the DTOC1L is $n=58,m=36$.
-For both problems the total number of elements in the sum is $N=10000$.
-For each problem, we conducted 10 independent simulations, systematically varying standard deviation $\sigma$ for the Gaussian noise, tolerance parameter $s$ and subsample size increments $d N_k$.
-The number of iterations was fixed $k_{max}=500$ for all simulations.
-In order to emphasize the importance of choosing suitable parameters for the optimization process, we present our results in two different ways.
-The Box plots capture the variability in performance across different setups.
-Visualization provides insights into parameter identification that lead to optimal performance and computational efficiency.
-We show the resulting Box plots regarding the stationarity measure $\|d(x_k)\|$ and computational costs, i.e., budgets needed to achieve the relevant vicinity of the solution.

-In Figure \ref{fig1}, for $\sigma=3$ we can see that choosing $s=3$ and $d N_k=100$, i.e., pushing $\eta_k$ faster to zero and making larger subsample size increments, the resulting point is the closest to the stationary point compared to the rest of the configurations.

-The aforementioned configuration requires significantly more computations, as seen in the same Figure \ref{fig1}, whereas other parameter configurations are magnitude of orders cheaper.
-The choice of the parameters is highly dependent on the dimension of the problem, i.e. choosing the right balance between the inexactness of projections and the accuracy of the approximations is problem dependent.